orellabac/onprem-install/docs/src/messaging/msteams.md

 CodeStream's MST integration allows you to share your codemark comments inside MS Teams channels.
 As the integration runs as a bot service, your CodeStream API will need to get HTTPS requests made by Microsoft's Bot Channel Framework connector service (requests coming _from_ microsoft).
-See the [Messaging Integrations](https://trello.com/c/725sZVs3/3385-user-getting-scm-error-submitting-a-review) page for more details on configuring your network for this.
+See the [network configuration overview](network) page for more details on configuring your network for this.

 All requests made by the Microsoft Bot Connector Service are signed and verified using the MS Bot Framework SDK to ensure authenticity.